airtai/faststream/docs/docs/en/kafka/index.md

 ### FastStream KafkaBroker

-The FastStream KafkaBroker is a key component of the FastStream framework that enables seamless integration with Apache Kafka.
+The FastStream KafkaBroker is a key component of the FastStream framework that enables seamless integration with Apache Kafka using [aiokafka](https://github.com/aio-libs/aiokafka) library.
 With the KafkaBroker, developers can easily connect to Kafka brokers, produce messages to Kafka topics, and consume messages from Kafka topics within their FastStream applications.

 ### Establishing a Connection